Abhinav271828/spring22-LTU/Assignments/Assignment1/submission.md

 The vocabulary lists are as follows.

 ## Kinship Terms
-As the exact family relations in the various languages differ considerably, we will simply list them out here, rather than making a table.
+As the exact family relations in the various languages differ considerably, I will simply list them out here, rather than making a table.

 **Kodava**
 (transcription: WX)